 A truck’s “No-Zones” are areas of the truck where the driver has significant blind spots.
 Accidents are more likely when other drivers linger in these spots because the truck driver might not see someone next to them when merging or changing lanes.
-At the same time, truck drivers have a responsibility to check their mirrors and take other precautions to avoid No-Zone collisions.
+At the same time, truck drivers are responsible for checking their mirrors and taking other precautions to avoid No-Zone collisions.

 Trucks have four main No-Zones other drivers should avoid, and they are:

 - Front No-Zone: The area directly in front of a truck is a substantial blind spot due to the elevated position of the truck driver’s seat.
 When a passenger vehicle cuts too close in front of a truck or suddenly stops, the truck driver may not have enough time to react or see the vehicle, leading to a potential collision.
-It’s crucial for passenger vehicles to maintain a safe distance when driving in front of a semi-truck.
+Passenger vehicles must maintain a safe distance when driving in front of a semi-truck.

 - Rear No-Zone: Truck drivers have no rearview mirror, and their side mirrors don’t always provide a clear view of the area directly behind the truck.
 This rear No-Zone can extend up to 200 feet behind a truck or its trailer, making it dangerous for passenger vehicles to tailgate or follow too closely.
 To stay safe, always maintain a proper following distance and ensure you can see the truck’s side mirrors.

 - Right-side No-Zone: The right side of a truck has a large blind spot that extends from the front of the truck, down the length of the trailer, and diagonally outwards toward the rear.
 This No-Zone can be particularly hazardous for other drivers when a truck makes a wide right turn or changes lanes.
-To avoid accidents, passenger vehicles should avoid driving alongside a truck on its right side for extended periods.
+Passenger vehicles should avoid driving alongside a truck on its right side for extended periods to avoid accidents.